Chicory

 Herbicide Use for Chicory

-- Chicory can be susceptible to weed competition in early growth stages, so proper weed control is important for establishment.
+Chicory can be sensitive to weed competition in early stages, so proper weed control is important to establishment.
+Herbicides can be part of an effective program when used carefully and according to label directions.

-- Pre-emergence herbicides like Prowl (Pendimethalin) or Sencor (Metribuzin) can be used to control grass and broadleaf weeds before germination.
+- Pre-emergence options such as Prowl (Pendimethalin) or Sencor (Metribuzin) may help control grasses and broadleaf weeds before they emerge